 In 1980, Virginia and Maryland established the Chesapeake Bay Commission, and Pennsylvania joined in 1985.
 The intent was to establish a state-based approach to managing the Chesapeake Bay.
 Excluding the Federal government increased the potential that state-to-state negotiations, rather than Federal mandates, could reduce pollution sufficiently.

-The 1983 Chesapeake Bay Agreement was signed at the Fairfax campus of George Mason University.
-That agreement did little more than create a Chesapeake Executive Council and state that future actions would be taken, but the commitment serves as a starting point for the multi-state commitment to "do something" in order to comply with the Clean Water Act - and it put everyone on notice that the EPA would play a role.
+The 1983 Chesapeake Bay Agreement was signed on the Fairfax campus of George Mason University.
+That agreement did little more than create a Chesapeake Executive Council and state that future actions would be taken.
+Still, the agreement served as a starting point for a multi-state commitment to "do something" in order to comply with the Clean Water Act.
+The agreement also put everyone on notice that the Federal government would require action, and EPA would play a role.

-Four years later, the signers of the 1983 Chesapeake Bay Agreement committed in the 1987 Chesapeake Bay Agreement to take specific actions to clean up the bay.
-A key part of the 1987 agreement was the claim that the signing parties would reduce, by 40%, the nitrogen and phosphorous entering the main stem of the Chesapeake Bay - and achieve that reduction by 2000.
+Four years later, the signers of the 1983 Chesapeake Bay Agreement signed the 1987 Chesapeake Bay Agreement.
+In it, the signers specified actions they would take to clean up the bay.
+A key part of the 1987 agreement was the promise that the signing parties would reduce by 40%, the nitrogen and phosphorous entering the main stem of the Chesapeake Bay, and achieve that reduction by the year 2000.